 We're working on a new feature which will show this, watch this space!

 If you believe that we're missing an artist or gallery, please contact us via the Settings tab to submit feedback and we will get back to you with an update.

 For example, currently under 20% of our estimates disagree with the gallery price quotes.
 This is when you should consider your own motivations, review at the underlying data in the artist's profile more closely, and if it seems complete, then the quoted price might be too high — or perhaps it's a fantastic opportunity!

 Currently our focus is on the primary, or gallery/dealer, market meaning our value estimations will not be as accurate for auction or re-sale.
-They will, however, provide a starting point depending on the curatorial importance of the specific painting within the artist's broader works.
+They will, however, provide a starting point depending on the curatorial importance of the specific painting/photograph within the artist's broader works.